joe-dorward/the-python-programming-language/tkinter/ui_v1.30_nametowidget_parent.md

-One of the coolest features of Tkinter, is the fact that user interface window, and all the widgets on it, exist as part of a hierarchy (like the folder structure of an operating system).
+One of the coolest features of Tkinter, is the fact that the user interface window, and all the widgets on it, exist as part of a hierarchy (like the folder structure of an operating system).

 Continuing the exploration of using Tkinter with Python, this version explores that hierarchy.
-In the structure of an operating system, each folder has a unique path, likewise, each widget of a Tkinter application also has a unique path.
+In the structure of an operating system, each folder has a unique path, and, in the hierarchy a Tkinter application, each widget has a unique path.

 <p align="center">
   <img width="400" alt="ui_v1.30_nametowidget_parent.py" src="illustrations/ui_v1.30_nametowidget_parent.png" />